gbrembati/terraform-azure/README.md

 # Terraform Projects
 This repository is a collection of Terraform automation projects, each of them is intended to be used as a template in a demonstration or to build a test environment.
 In the directories, you will find a description of what the each project does and if you want (or need) to customize them, you can change defaults in the different __*name-variables.tf*__ files.

-## Do you want to see more?
-Check the Check Point official Repository here: [CheckPointSW / CloudGuardIaaS / terraform](https://github.com/CheckPointSW/CloudGuardIaaS/tree/master/terraform)

 ## Which are the projects available?
 The projects can be briefly described as follows:
 1. **azure/base-environment**: It creates an environment based on the CloudGuard Blueprint's design principles